sreedy-riis/jMAVSim-Setup/jMAVSim.md

 # jMAVSim MacOS
 ## Prerequisites
 Follow steps found here https://docs.px4.io/main/en/dev_setup/dev_env_mac.html.
-I created a virtual environment for python packages, some commands use `--user` which won't work with `venv` so I installed those globally.
-While the instructions say to use an `x86` terminal on M1 Macs, I don’t think this is true.
+I created a virtual environment for python packages to keep installs organized.
+Some commands in the setup scripts use `--user` which won't work with `venv`, so I installed those globally.
+If using a virtual environment, `--user` can be removed from singular commands.
+While the documentation says to use an `x86` terminal on M1 Macs, I don’t think this is true.
 Trying to install tools on the `x86 `terminal failed a lot of the time but worked fine with an `arm` terminal.
 The commands below are from the link above.

 ### Install homebrew: https://brew.sh/